pronovic/apologies/DEVELOPER.md

 ## Continuous Integration (CI)

-We use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
+I use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
 See [.github/workflows/tox.yml](.github/workflows/tox.yml) for the definition of the workflow, and go to the [Actions tab](https://github.com/pronovic/apologies/actions) to see what actions have been executed.

 The workflow is kicked off for all PRs, and also when code is merged to master.
 It uses a matrix build and runs the same test suite on a combination of platforms (Windows, MacOS, Linux) and Python versions.
 The test suite itself is implemented using [tox](https://tox.readthedocs.io/en/latest/index.html) and is defined in [.toxrc](.toxrc).
 Basically, the tox test suite re-runs all of the pre-commit hooks and then executes the unit test suite with coverage enabled.
 Coverage data is then uploaded to coveralls.io (see discussion below).